knuesel/typst-minideck/structure.typ

 #let heading-presentation-title = heading.where(offset: 3, depth: 1)
 #let heading-presentation-subtitle = heading.where(offset: 3, depth: 2)

-// Set a reasonable default text size relative to level 4 and 5
+// Set a reasonable default text size relative to level 4 and 5,
-// (and compensate for scaling of text on the title slide)
+// and compensate for scaling of text on the title slide.
+// (The 1.4em and 1.2em are not put in font-theme.default because the values
+// there should be relative to this reasonable default, as they are for other
+// headings).
 #show heading-presentation-title: set text(1.4em / title-slide-text-scale)
 #show heading-presentation-subtitle: set text(1.2em / title-slide-text-scale)